TritonDataCenter/node-manta/docs/man/msign.md

 `-m, --method http_method`
   Allow URL to work for the HTTP method specified (default is GET).

+`--role=ROLE,ROLE,...`
+  Specify which roles to assume for the request.

+`--role-tag=ROLE,ROLE,...`
+  Set the role tags on objects created with the signed URL.

+`--user user`
+  Authenticate as user under account.

 `-u, --url url`
   Manta base URL (such as `https://manta.us-east.joyent.com`).